Goghat II: Geography

-Goghat II CD Block is bounded by Raina II CD Block, in Bardhaman district, in the north, Goghat I in the east, Chandrakona I and Garhbeta II CD Blocks, in Paschim Medinipur district in the south and Kotulpur CD Block, in Bankura district, in the west.
+Goghat II CD Block is bounded by Raina II CD Block, in Purba Bardhaman district, in the north, Goghat I in the east, Chandrakona I and Garhbeta II CD Blocks, in Paschim Medinipur district in the south and Kotulpur CD Block, in Bankura district, in the west.

 It is located 100 km from Chinsurah, the district headquarters.

 Goghat II CD Block has an area of 190.03 km^{2}.
 It has 1 panchayat samity, 19 gram panchayats, 121 gram sansads (village councils), 112 mouzas and 110 inhabited villages.
 Goghat police station serves this block.
 Headquarters of this CD Block is at Kamarpukur.

 Kamarpukur, the place where the headquarters of this block is situated, is the birthplace of Sri Ramkrishna.

 The ruins of an Afghan era fort at Gar Mandaran, made famous by Bankim Chandra Chattopadhyay in his novel Durgeshnandini, is located in this block.

 Gram panchayats of Goghat II block/ panchayat samiti are: Bengai, Bhadanganj-Falui I, Bhadanganj-Falui II, Hazipur, Kamarpukur, Kumarganj, Mandarin, Paschimpara and Shyambazar.